drblue9001/blockchain-backpack/website/part1.md

                       uint16 level, uint64 original_id, address recipient)
       returns (uint64);

-  // Used for contracts to add an attribute to an item that we just started
+  // Used for contracts to add an attribute to an item in the under construction
-  // building.
+  // state.
 (Requires Permissions.AddAttributesToItem.)
   function SetIntAttribute(uint64 item_id, uint32 attribute_defindex,
                            uint64 value);